vatesfr/xen-orchestra/docs/docs/users.md

 Use the screenshots below as a reference as how to setup SAML with Google Workspace.

+1. Sign in to your [Google Workspace Admin Dashboard](https://admin.google.com).
+2. Go to **Apps/Web and mobile apps**
+3. Click **Add app** and select **Add custom SAML app**.
+4. Give your app a name and optionally a description.
+5. To see how the fields should be filled out, refer to the screenshots below.

 > Note: Right now even when the authorization is successfull, you will be redirected to the `https://xo.company.net/signin` page.
 However, just browse directly into the bare URL `https://xo.company.net`, and you'll now be logged in and can use the XO-dashboard.

+> If you get a certificate error.
+Try to add a newline at the bottom of the Certificate field in Xen Orchestra.

 The first login will create the user inside XO, as a non-privileged user.
 An administrator then has to promote the user to the apropriate group.
 (XO: Settings/Users).